How do I make a bespoke order?

 What finishes do you offer?

 We have a range of finishes designed to meet most budgets and aesthetic requirements.
 Our untreated Scottish larch cladding or Pressure Treated European Pine tongue and groove (T&G) both offer great looks, resilience and value.
+Select the Pine T&G option if you prefer to paint the shed yourself.

 Vertical slatted treated pine is our mid priced option.